shajenM/projects/dinoboy/README.md

 For the graphics I used library SDL2 for haskell bindings.

+I use Ubuntu running on WSL2 Windows 10 for development.
+For code editing I use Visual Studio Code.
+It was not easy to develop graphical applications on WSL2.
+I used Xming for XWindow Server and Pulse Audio for Sound Server.

 ## Design

 Entire game logic is in a single DinoBoyGame.hs.
 All other files belongs to the game framework.